Doctors called for jury service

 • if you have specialist expertise that cannot be covered by your colleague(s) or it would be difficult to arrange locum cover in your absence.

-Specific guidance for demonstrating the impact of jury service on junior doctors is outlined below.
+Specific guidance for demonstrating the impact of jury service on resident doctors is outlined below.

 In Scotland and Northern Ireland